surajsharma286/java-design-principles/design-patterns/README.md

 * We should separate static classes in the application from the classes that change frequently.

 #### Code Demonstration
-* com.suraj.factory package has AnimalFactory class that contains the logic to instantiate and return Object of type Animal based on the type of animal passed.
+* com.suraj.creational.factory package has AnimalFactory class that contains the logic to instantiate and return Object of type Animal based on the type of animal passed.
 * Factory lets you add new Implementation of Animal types without introducing new keyword for each of new implementation of Animal Interface i.e., BobCat().
 * We don't expose the creation logic to the client and refer created object using a standard interface.